Souptik-Mu/Chess-Robot/README.md

-# Chessboard LED Control Interface
+# A microcontroller-based chessboard with visual feedback

 This project provides a GUI interface for controlling a chessboard with automated LED indicators.
 It uses CustomTkinter for the GUI, OpenCV for camera input, python-chess for chess logic, and serial communication with an ESP32 microcontroller to control LEDs on the chessboard.